feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

   ],

 Specify the name of the :doc:`Item </Doc/Manual/Items/Items>` in ``"name":``, and provide the percent chance the item drops in ``"dropChance":``.
-Make a new object for every additional item the monster can drop.
+Make a new :term:`object` for every additional item the monster can drop.
 Repeating items will increase the potential quantity of times they drop the item.

 .. _lossScenes and victoryScenes: